 Hughes was charged with first-degree murder for the murder of his girlfriend and manslaughter charges for the death of a 15-week-old fetus.
 His legal defense argued that at the time of the murder, Hughes was so deeply impaired due to his use of alcohol and various other drugs that he could not be found guilty of premeditated murder.
-Instead of taking a plea deal of guilty for a lesser sentence of 15 years, Hughes chose to go to trial.
-Unfortunately, I cannot find the outcome of the trial nor details of Hughes’ current whereabouts, that is if he wasn’t executed.
+While initial reports say that he was heading to trial, it seems he indeed took a plea deal of 15 years and 5 years probation.

 The state of the building only worsened in the 21st century.
 Despite the deteriorating conditions, Stetson University and students and other juveniles continued to patronize the two bars at the hotel, JRs, and Karma, mostly because they served alcohol to minors.
 Jayne Rocco received the building in a divorce settlement in 2009, where she then tried to improve it.
 By that time, the rooms were going for around $600 a month, including utilities as well as internet service.
 Only 12 of the units were occupied though.
 In January 2011, the building’s tenants were issued eviction notices stating that the hotel was shutting down due to significant financial losses and gave residents just 15 days to vacate and relocate.